eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/a-privacy-risks-and-mitigations.md

 and the Commission's response to it [here.](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/discussions/211#discussioncomment-9882388)

-## Additions to the ARF
+## 6 Additions to the ARF

-### High-Level Requirements to be added to Annex 2
+### 6.1 High-Level Requirements to be added to Annex 2

 The High-Level Requirements in this section will be added to Annex 2 of the ARF v1.7.

-#### Requirements to be added (likely) to Topic 10/23
+#### 6.1.1 Requirements to be added (likely) to Topic 10/23

+##### REQUEREMENT 1
-1. A PID Provider, Attestation Provider, or Wallet Provider SHALL ensure that all PID, attestation or WUA unique elements, including at least
+A PID Provider, Attestation Provider, or Wallet Provider SHALL ensure that all PID, attestation or WUA unique elements, including at least

 -   the salt used for hashing every attribute,

 -   the hash values of all attributes,

 -   the attestation identifier or index used for revocation purposes (if applicable),

 -   the attestation public key used for device binding and User binding,

 -   the value of the Attestation Provider signature,

-> have values that are unique across all PIDs, attestations, or WUAs
-> issued by that Provider.
+have values that are unique across all PIDs, attestations, or WUAs issued by that Provider.
 >
 > Note: This can be achieved, for example, by ensuring that salt values
 > and attestation identifiers are pseudo-random numbers generated by a
 > cryptographically secure pseudo-random number generator (CSPRNG).
+>

+##### REQUIREMENT 2
-1. When issuing PIDs, attestations, or WUAs in a batch to a Wallet Unit, a PID Provider, Attestation Provider or Wallet Provider SHALL ensure that the timestamps in these PIDs, attestations, or WUAs do not enable Relying Parties to conclude that they are part of the same batch (and therefore belong to the same User).
+When issuing PIDs, attestations, or WUAs in a batch to a Wallet Unit, a PID Provider, Attestation Provider or Wallet Provider SHALL ensure that the timestamps in these PIDs, attestations, or WUAs do not enable Relying Parties to conclude that they are part of the same batch (and therefore belong to the same User).

 > Note: This can be done, for example, by ensuring that a sufficiently
 > high number of batches, each issued to a different Wallet Unit, share
 > the same timestamp values (herd privacy).

+##### REQUIREMENT 3
-1. A Wallet Provider SHALL ensure that its Wallet Solution supports the following methods for limiting the number of times a User can present the same attestation to Relying Parties:
+A Wallet Provider SHALL ensure that its Wallet Solution supports the following methods for limiting the number of times a User can present the same attestation to Relying Parties:

 -   Method A: Once-only attestations, as specified in requirement 5 below.

 -   Method B: Limited-time attestations, as specified in requirement 6 below.

 > In addition, a Wallet Provider MAY ensure that its Wallet Solution
 > supports the following methods: